binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

     return Transform().SingleDecodeDoubleEncodedHtml();

 Turning our attention to the server side, untrusted data (data entered by a user), should always be treated as if it may contain attack code.
-This data should not be sent anywhere without taking the necessary steps to detect and neutralise the malicious code,K7 depending on which [execution contexts](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation) it will pass through.
+This data should not be sent anywhere without taking the necessary steps to detect and neutralise the malicious code, depending on which [execution contexts](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation) it will pass through.

 With applications becoming more interconnected, attacks that are being buried in user input and decoded and/or executed by a downstream interpreter are common.
 Input validation that restricts user input to allow only certain white listed characters and restricts field lengths represents only two forms of defence.
 Any decent attacker can get around client side validation, so you will need to employ defence in depth.
 If you need to validate, filter and sanitise, at the very least, it will need to be done on the server side.